Compagnie Électro-Mécanique

 Compagnie Électro-Mécanique (CEM) was a French electrical engineering manufacturer based in Paris, Le Havre, Lyon, Le Bourget, Nancy, Dijon.
 It was a subsidiary company of Brown, Boveri & Cie.
+It was originally established in 1885.

 Production

 The company produced DC motors, AC motors, generators, turbines, transformers and railway locomotives.
 Examples of railway locomotives included SNCF Class C 61000 and SNCF Class CC 65500.

 Acquisition by Alsthom

 It was acquired by Alsthom in 1983.